Natalie Nielsen loves her job as the band instructor at North Cedar Community Schools in Stanwood, Iowa.

 “Simpson was a smaller campus, and I just felt like the professors would know my name, and they would care if I was in class and they would contact me if I wasn’t.
 At the other school, it felt like I’d be a number because there are so many people there.”

 The smaller classes sizes means more personal attention and coaching from faculty members.

 Nielsen said she was impressed by how much effort Dr. Mike Eckerty, assistant professor of music, invested in recruiting non-music majors to participate in Simpson’s various bands.
-“He’s great at that,” she says.
+“He’s great at that,” she said.

-“I was involved in every single instrument ensemble you can think of,” she says.
+“I was involved in every single instrument ensemble you can think of,” she said.

 Nielsen says Simpson did a great job of preparing her for a teaching career by lining up opportunities with area high schools to help out with their bands.

-“We were thrown in front of a high school jazz band and were there to work with them an entire semester,” she says.
+“We were thrown in front of a high school jazz band and were there to work with them an entire semester,” she said.
 “They invited us back the next year.
 It’s great experience.”